What services are available to support your young person's health transition?

 Annual health checks

-Everyone who's over the age of 14 and on the learning disability register is entitled to a free annual health check.
-Contact your local GP to ensure your child is listed on the register.
+Everyone who is over the age of 14 and on the learning disability register is entitled to a free annual health check.
+Contact your local GP to ensure your young person is listed on the register.

 You could complete our checklist before a health check to make sure you have all the information the GP needs:

 If you are a young person, you can take this checklist to your annual health check, and it will help you to go through all of your health needs with your GP:

 NHS England have more information on annual health checks.